wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-your-premises-infrastructure-for-microsoft-365/includes/3-plan-your-microsoft-365-transition.md

 Using a pre-deployment checklist enables companies to create timelines and set goals and subtasks that will help keep their Microsoft 365 deployments on schedule.
 Having a model to follow will improve quality of life and manage key benchmarks so they don’t become insurmountable.

-The following table provides a sample checklist that can help you get started.
+The following table provides a sample deployment planning checklist that can help you get started.
 Your organization can use this checklist as a template and then customize it to map to your organization's business requirements.

 :::row:::
   :::column:::